onluiz/drd-tracking-server/README.md

 - GET https://localhost:PORT/cookies to see all the tracks saved
 - POST https://localhost:PORT/cookies to save new tracks (check src -> trackModel.js)

-## Notes
+## TODOS
-- Some dependencies will be revised
+- Remove non-used dependencies from package.json
-- /cookies need a better page =P
+- Add unit tests
+- Add ENV vars for dev port